 - ISPRS International Journal of Geo-Information

 I have served on various committees for conferences and workshops:

-- I’m co-organising the European Data and Computational Journalism Conference in Dublin in July 2017.
+- I’m co-organiser of the European Data and Computational Journalism Conference.

 - I was a member of the Organising Committee for the “Following User Pathways: Cross Platform and Mixed Methods Analysis in Social Media Studies” workshop, held at CHI 2016